 Winnipeg’s 2025 Housing Needs Assessment…Why I’ve Been Fighting So Hard for Real Action

+Recently the City released the 2025 Housing Needs Assessment, and for me, it put hard numbers to what I have been hearing and fighting for every single day at City Hall.
 For years, I’ve pushed to make housing a real priority in Winnipeg.
 I’ve brought forward motions to strengthen our zoning tools, preserve older affordable homes, hold long-term vacant properties accountable, and improve city processes so we can build the homes people actually need.
 None of that work has been easy, but this report makes it clear why I’ve never backed down.

-Every week, people in our community reach out because they can’t find a home that is safe, affordable, or suitable for their family.
+The need is real.
+It’s urgent.
+And families across our city are feeling it.
+I here from people in our community that they can’t find a home that is safe, affordable, or suitable for their family.
 Renters are being squeezed.
 Larger families can’t find space.
 Older housing stock is the most affordable housing we have is disappearing faster than it can be replaced.
+We have so many buildings that are vacant and could be used.
+This is exactly why I’ve fought so hard to make sure housing doesn’t fall through the cracks of political cycles or committee delays.
+When we lose affordable homes, we lose community stability.
+We lose neighbours.
+We lose opportunities for families to thrive.

 The report confirms…